API Doc

 • Write the created solution data in a file.

-• file_problem (filename) – The file content describes the problem to be solved.
-This input file is loaded by this function (JSON or YAML format).
+• This input file is loaded by this function (JSON or YAML format).

-• file_tolerance (filename) – The file content describes the numerical options.
-This input file is loaded by this function (JSON or YAML format).
+• This input file is loaded by this function (JSON or YAML format).

-• file_solution (filename) – The file content describes the problem solution.
-This output file is written by this function (JSON or Pickle format).
+• This output file is created by this function (JSON or MessagePack or Pickle format).

 Plotter Function